Skip to content

 Polyurethane FTIR.
 The urethane linkage gives a strong N-H stretch at 3300-3350 cm-1 and a carbonyl at 1705-1730 cm-1 (urethane C=O, lower than ester C=O).
 If the polyurethane contains urea groups from reaction with water, the urea carbonyl appears near 1640 cm-1.
 The isocyanate group, visible as a very strong absorption near 2270 cm-1 in uncured coatings, is absent in fully cured films.

 Art and restoration paint evidence arises in theft, forgery, vandalism, and arson casework.
-The pigment palette of historical painting is a distinct discipline from automotive or architectural paint analysis, but the same analytical tools apply, and the forensic analyst benefits from understanding the key historical pigments that are no longer available in modern consumer formulations.
+The historical pigment palette is a distinct domain from automotive or architectural paint analysis, but the same instrumental tools apply; knowledge of historical pigment chemistry is necessary to interpret age markers correctly.

 Lead white (basic lead carbonate, 2PbCO3.Pb(OH)2).
 The dominant white pigment in European oil painting from antiquity to the late 19th century, lead white was replaced by TiO2 in commercial paint after approximately 1920-1940.
 Its presence in a questioned paint sample is diagnostic of pre-1920 or restoration use.
 FTIR shows the carbonate at 1400-1450 cm-1 and a broad lead-hydroxide absorption; SEM-EDS shows strong Pb signal.
 The US EPA and the UK Health and Safety Executive maintain lead-paint databases relevant to forensic casework in older buildings, where lead-paint chip analysis under the ASTM E1609 framework is relevant to environmental and negligence proceedings.